Bayo Adebowale: Early life and education

-Books authored
+Books

-He had published hundreds of books, short stories and novels as a prolific writer.
+He has published hundreds of books, short stories and novels as a prolific writer.

 His debut novel, The Virgin, was adapted into two Nigerian films: The Narrow Path, a 2006 Nigerian film produced and directed by Tunde Kelani, which starred Sola Asedeko, and The White Handkerchief.

 He authored Lonely Days, a book that focus on African culture.

-He had played a significant role in Black African Literature in English.
+He has played a significant role in Black African Literature in English.

 He also authored a novel titled Out of his Mind.

 In 1972, his short story, titled The River Goddess bagged the Western State Festival of Arts Literary Competition and In 1992, his poem, titled Perdition bagged the Africa Prize in the Index on Censorship International Poetry Competition in London.

-His work had been used in research and teaching by several universities.
+His work have been used in research and teaching by several universities.